Rational Proofs with Multiple Provers: Introduction

-The notion of rational proofs with multiple provers has appeared several times in previous work~\cite{azar2012rational,azar2013super,guo2014rational}.
-However, the authors only use multiple provers to simplify the analysis of single-prover protocols, without formalizing the model.
-They show that multiple provers in their protocols can be simulated by a single prover by scaling the payments appropriately.
-Azar and Micali~\cite{azar2012rational} discuss one of the fundamental challenges of using multiple rational provers: in a cooperative setting, one prover may lie to give subsequent provers the opportunity to obtain a larger payment.
-They pose the following open problem: are multiple provers more powerful than one in rational proofs?
-In this paper, we show that, in general, a protocol with multiple rational provers cannot be simulated by a single-prover protocol under standard complexity-theoretic assumptions.

-\paragraph{The Model of Multi-Prover Rational Proofs} We briefly summarize our model in order to compare it with the literature and discuss our results.
-The model is formally defined in Section \ref{sec:mrip}.

-In a multi-prover rational interactive proof, several computationally-unbounded provers communicate with a polynomial-time randomized verifier who wants to determine the membership of an input string in a language.
-The provers can pre-agree on how they plan to respond to the verifier's queries.
-However, they cannot communicate with each other once the protocol begins.
-At the end of the protocol, the verifier outputs the answer and computes a total payment for the provers based on the input, his own randomness, and the messages exchanged.
-This total payment may be distributed in any pre-determined way by the verifier or the provers themselves.
+\pparagraph{Cooperative Multi-Prover Rational Proofs} In a cooperative multi-prover rational interactive proof, polynomially many computationally-unbounded provers communicate with a polynomial-time randomized verifier, where the verifier wants to decide the membership of an input string in a language.
+The provers can pre-agree on how they plan to respond to the verifier's messages, but they cannot communicate with each other once the protocol begins.
+At the end of the protocol, the verifier outputs the answer and computes a total payment for the provers, based on the input, his own randomness, and the messages exchanged.

 A protocol is an MRIP protocol if any strategy of the provers that maximizes their expected payment leads the verifier to the correct answer.
 The class of languages having such protocols is denoted by $\sf{MRIP}$.
+Note that classical multi-prover interactive proofs are robust against arbitrary malicious provers; MRIP protocols instead require provers to be rational---a reasonable requirement in a ``mercantile world''~\cite{azar2012rational}.